 2. Sync without deleting – safe accumulation

-The solution: Use /E instead of /MIR.
-New and changed files are copied.
+The solution: Replace /MIR with /E. New and changed files are copied.
 Nothing is ever deleted from the destination.

 rem Sync without deletion - copy new and changed, keep everything in destination

-rem /XO — skip files where destination copy is already newer than source
+rem /XO - skip files where the destination copy is already newer than the source

-3. Sync a folder to a network share
+3. Sync to a remote share with resume support

-The solution: Add /Z for restartable mode and increase the retry count for an unreliable network path.
+The solution: Add /Z for restartable mode and increase retry counts for the less reliable path.

-rem Sync local folder to network share with resume support
+rem Sync to remote share with resume support for interrupted transfers

 rem /MIR - mirror mode

-rem /Z — restartable mode: resume interrupted file transfers
+rem /Z - restartable mode: resume an interrupted file transfer mid-file

-rem /W:15 — longer wait between retries on WAN links
+rem /W:15 - longer wait between retries to allow the link to stabilize

 /Z (restartable mode) is incompatible with /MT (multi-threading).
 Do not combine them.
 For network syncs where drops are a concern, use single-threaded restartable mode.
 For fast local syncs where speed matters, use /MT without /Z.